Yoga For Spinal Cord (Yoga Poses For Spine Alignment)

 Do chiropractors recommend yoga?

-Practicing yoga before chiropractic care helps your muscles warm-up and clears your mind.
-That means us chiropractors are able to get straight to work and treat your issues as you will already be relaxed upon arrival.
+Practicing yoga before chiropractic care helps your muscles warm up and clears your mind.
+That means we chiropractors are able to get straight to work and treat your issues as you will already be relaxed upon arrival.
 In short, yoga helps your body heal.

 How do I know if my spine is out of alignment?